Searching ...

 St Clair-Superior is another multicultural part of Cleveland.
 Here, you have a junction of manufacturing, unique dining options, and art and design.
 This neighborhood includes the AsiaTown district, which has cultures from around the globe.

 University Circle is home to the Case Western Reserve University and the University hospitals.
 The neighborhood has ample green spaces, a collection of Cleveland’s museums, and some of its high-end restaurants.
+Demand makes its median home prices higher.

 The West End neighborhood has its roots in Irish immigrants.
 You’ll see lots of Celtic touches in this neighborhood from the authentic Irish pubs in the names on the streets.
-It’s location is between downtown and the airport.
+Its location is between downtown and the airport.

 Are there any waterfront properties found in Cleveland, OH?